ynikitenko/lena/docs/source/tutorial/1-introduction.rst

 1. Sequences and elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The basic idea of *Lena* it to join our computations into sequences.
+The basic idea of *Lena* is to join our computations into sequences.
 Sequences consist of elements.

 The simplest *Lena* program may be the following.